danielbodnar/awesome-stars/README.md

 ## font

+- [diogocavilha/fancy-git](https://github.com/diogocavilha/fancy-git) - That's a terminal prompt changer that shows a few cool git informations about your repository state.
+You can choose among different styles and enjoy all the aliases it provides you.
+Feel free for cont
 - [ttt30ga/awesome-product-design](https://github.com/ttt30ga/awesome-product-design) - A collection of bookmarks, resources, articles for product designers.
 - [dominikwilkowski/cfonts](https://github.com/dominikwilkowski/cfonts) - Sexy fonts for the console
 - [itgalaxy/webfont](https://github.com/itgalaxy/webfont) - Awesome generator of webfont